-In addition to Web Forms controls and MVC extensions, DevExpress ASP.NET Subscription includes an icon collection.
-These icons help provide a consistent look and feel throughout different user interface elements (such as menus, toolbars, and control elements) within your web application.
+In addition to Web Forms controls and MVC extensions, the DevExpress ASP.NET Subscription includes an icon collection.
+These icons provide a consistent look and feel across user interface elements (e.g., menus, toolbars, and control elements) within your web application.

 Icons are provided for two element states (normal and disabled), in two dimensions (16x16 and 32x32 pixels) and in two color schemes (color and grayscale).
-Icons are logically grouped into several 'action' categories (such as 'Edit', 'Export', and 'Filter') - to find the appropriate icon based on task.
+Icons are logically grouped into multiple 'action' categories (e.g., 'Edit', 'Export', and 'Filter') - to locate an appropriate icon based on task.

-You can specify icons as element images in most DevExpress controls.
-Use the ImagePropertiesBase.IconID property inherited from an image base class (ImagePropertiesBase) to define an icon for an element image.
-If the IconID property is set, the specified icon is displayed for the element's normal state; the corresponding icon related to the element's disabled state will be displayed automatically when required.
+You can specify an icon as an element image in most DevExpress controls.
+Use the ImagePropertiesBase.IconID property to define an icon for an element image.
+If the IconID property is set, the specified icon is displayed for the element's normal state; a corresponding icon related to the element's disabled state is automatically displayed when required.

-The easiest way to assign an icon is to use the design-time Icon Picker dialog, which is integrated into DevExpress Web Forms controls.
-Click the IconID property’s dropdown button to display the Icon Picker, which allows you to access images from the gallery and assign them to specific control elements.
-The Item Picker includes search and filtering features to locate images.
+The easiest way to assign an icon is to use the Icon Picker dialog at design time, which is integrated into DevExpress Web Forms controls.
+Click the IconID property’s dropdown button to display the Icon Picker.
+The Icon Picker allows you to select images from a gallery and assign them to specific control elements.
+This dialog includes search and filtering features to locate images.

 Once an icon is selected via the Icon Picker dialog, it assigns a string identifier (which specifies the icon) to the IconID property.

-If you know the identifier for the required icon, you can assign it to the IconID property directly in the markup.
+If you know the icon's identifier, you can assign it to the IconID property directly in markup.

-If you need to manipulate the IconID property programmatically - in code-behind (for ASP.NET Web Forms) or in view code (for ASP.NET MVC) - you can use one of the following approaches.
+To change the IconID property programmatically - in code-behind (for ASP.NET Web Forms) - use one of the following approaches.

 - Set the IconID property to a constant stored in the DevExpress.Web.ASPxThemes.IconID enumeration class (ASPxThemes assembly).

-The code samples below demonstrate how to use both approaches to specify icons for menu items in code.
+The code examples below use both approaches to specify icons for menu items in code.